armytag/langs/qathebo/grammar/derivation.md

 #### _kʼi-_

 This prefix derives a negative opposite from the base noun.
+The result is a Group 1 noun.

 <dl class="comparison col4">
 <dt></dt> <dd>"trust"</dd>